cabforum/code-signing/docs/CSBR.md

    __Contents:__ This field MUST not be present in a Code Signing Certificate.

 d. __Certificate Field:__ Other subject attributes
    __Required/Optional:__ Optional
-   __Contents:__ As specified in BR Section 7.1.4.2.2.j.
-Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+     [EDITOR: The following is rewritten to import language from the BRs in section 7.1.4.2.2.j] __Contents:__ Other attributes MAY be present within the subject field.
+If present, other attributes MUST contain information that has been verified by the CA. Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ##### 7.1.4.2.3 Subject distinguished name field - Non-EV Code Signing Certificates